0mar/mercurial/README.md

 ### Known issues ###

 This simulation has quite some points for improvement.
+The biggest issue is the lack of tests and maintaining thereof.

 ### Contribution guidelines ###